 As we mentioned before, life insurance companies take into consideration a number of factors before providing a premium.
 Here are the main factors that impact the price of life insurance.

 - Age: how old you are when you buy life insurance coverage tends to be the biggest factor in determining the price.
 The older you are, the more your life insurance will cost.

 - Health: some insurance companies require you to complete a medical exam or, at the very least, fill out a health questionnaire.
 They will then use the results to provide you with a premium.
 If you have pre-existing conditions or a family history of illness, your premium will be higher.

 - Smoking status: if you smoke, your insurance premium will be higher as you are seen as more of a risk.

 - Gender: women tend to have a longer life expectancy, so their premiums tend to be 10% to 25% lower compared to men.

 - Occupation or hobbies: if you have a high-risk job or hobby, your life insurance premium will be higher.
-This could be occupations, such as manual labourers or hobbies such as extreme sports.
+These could be occupations, such as manual labourers, or hobbies such as extreme sports.

 When Should I Buy Life Insurance?

 With all this talk about life insurance, you may be wondering when a good time to buy it is.
 If you don’t have a family or have anyone depending on your income, you likely don’t need insurance.
 That being said, buying life insurance earlier on tends to be more beneficial.
 As we already discussed, the older you get, the more life insurance will cost.
 If you buy it earlier on and get a long-term plan, you and your future family will be set.

 Unfortunately, younger people tend to have more debt on top of their daily expenses.
 This is because they are likely working entry-level jobs, so their income is not enough to pay for their expenses and their debt.
 Having debt often puts younger people off from buying life insurance because they believe they can’t afford the amount.
 It is important to remember that your debt will be your family’s responsibility if you pass away.